 Where: Interlaken Park, Seattle

-Finally, we’ll cap with this stunning hike between Renton and Maple Valley provides you trails, mountain and lake views.
+Finally, we’ll cap with this stunning hike between Renton and Maple Valley.
+Echo Mountain provides you with trails, mountain and lake views.
 And it doesn’t get much better than that if you ask us.
 Not to mention, it’s on the easier side so you don’t have to worry about being sore for days afterward.

 Where: Near Renton, WA

 Those are some of our favorite spring hikes to take near Seattle.
 We hope that you get out there and check at least a few out.
 But if you do go, just remember to be extra prepared.
 That means, food, water, extra layers, and enough of all that to stay overnight.
 Because you never know what might happen on even the “easiest” of hikes.
 With that, enjoy and stay safe!